 - Do I need to worry about high blood sugar?
 What are the signs and symptoms I need to watch out for?

-- Do I need a prescription for the emergency injection of glucagon?
+- Do I need a prescription for emergency glucagon?

 Don't hesitate to ask other questions.